-Through Portfolio, you can receive as many as 30 credits for your military experience by identifying and documenting the college-level learning you have gained from that experience.
+Through Portfolio, you can receive credit for your military experience by identifying and documenting the college-level learning you have gained from that experience.

 You enroll in a 3-credit course (EXCL 301) and create a portfolio describing and documenting your learning experiences.
 Your portfolio is then evaluated by faculty members, who determine the amount of credit you should be awarded.
 If you later want to target more courses, you can enroll in a non-credit course (EXCL 001) and do so.
 Depending on the number of credits you receive through Portfolio, you can save a great deal on your program because credits awarded through Portfolio assessment are evaluated for a fee that is much lower than the cost of tuition.

 Your military experience may have given you the education and information you need to receive credit for a UMUC class without even taking it.
 Through Course Challenge, you can earn credit for a wide range of undergraduate courses at UMUC simply by passing the equivalent of a final exam for the course.

 You can also earn credit for taking on a new project or learning a new skill in the service on or on the job.
 To participate in the program, you'll enter a learning agreement with the military or your employer and a faculty mentor.
 You'll submit academic assignments about your Workplace Learning experience and earn up to 6 credits each semester for up to 15 credits total.